korvin2000/SuperSlicer/README.md

 * **Embeddable:** a complete and powerful command line interface allows Slic3r to be used from the shell or integrated with server-side applications.
 * **Powerful:** see the list below!

 See the [project homepage](http://slic3r.org/) at slic3r.org for more information.
+This is the latest version

 ### <a name="features"></a>Features